 - CR11: Mathematical Methods for Image Synthesis, Nicolas Bonneel and Julie Digne.

 - CR12: Coinductive Methods in Computer Science, Filippo Bonchi, Daniel Hirschkoff and Damien Pous.

 - CR13: Computational Topology, Francis Lazarus and Arnaud de Mesmay.

 - CR14: Network Information Theory, Jean-Marie Gorce and Samir M. Perlaza.

 - CR15: Complex Networks, Christophe Crespelle and Marton Karsai.

 - CR16: Advanced Compilers, Christophe Alias and Fabrice Rastello.

 - CR17: Graph Decompositions: From Tree-Width to Perfect Graphs, Nicolas Trotignon and Stéphan Thomassé.

 - Pre-course meeting: A (mandatory) pre-course meeting is planned on September 12 at 9.15am, Amphi B. The general organisation of the year and a description of the courses will be provided.

-- Schedule: Courses start September 14.
+- Schedule: Courses start September 13/14.
 Autumn holidays are October 27-November 2, Winter holidays are December 23-January 2.
 Exams will be held on January 9-13, 2017.
-The schedule will be released soon.
+The detailed schedule is available here.